RealKC/reqvm/specification_doc.md

 ### Preamble format

-Binaries will start with the following magic byte string `!reqvm;ZA WARUDO!
-TOKI WO TOMARE!\n`.
+Binaries will start with the following magic byte string `!reqvm;VSszMEI2VSszMEVGVSszMEZDVSszMEVCVSszMEM5VSswMDIxVSs2NjQyVSszMDg4VSs2QjYyVSszMDdFVSszMDhDVSswMDIx\n`.
 Then a string of bytes following this format: `!<major>;<minor>;<patch>;<enabled features>;`. `major`, `minor`, and `patch` are 2-byte numbers. `enabled features` is a string of bytes, every byte represents an individual optional feature, and the presence of the byte enables it.
 This is padded with `noop`s until 256 bytes have been reached.